What is a share house? Basic structure and features

 - Japanese people seeking international exchange: For Japanese people who are interested in overseas countries or who want to learn foreign languages, the ability to interact with residents from various countries is a major attraction of share houses.

-The pros and cons of living in a shared house
+Advantages and disadvantages of a shared house

-Benefits of a share house
+Advantages of a share house

-1. Reduce rent and initial costs
+1. Reduced rent and initial costs

 2. You can share utility bills and living expenses